prasadkjose/Notes/Obsidian Vault/Prasad Resume - SDE.md

 ### **Objective**

-Senior Software Engineer with a proven track record of leading cross-functional teams to deliver robust, high-quality software solutions seeking opportunities at your esteemed organization.
+Senior Software Engineer with a experience leading cross-functional and international teams to deliver efficient and secure code, seeking opportunities at your esteemed organization.

+---
 ### **Work Experience**

 <table style="width:100%; border: none;">